 How should – and how can – education and learning be re-thought and re-configured to make a significant and central contribution to achieving a more sustainable and just world?

 Deep questions are now being asked, more widely than ever before, about education and about how far it’s contributing – or not – towards making a liveable and sustainable future.
-Yet there is still a long way to go to effect the kind of transformative and systemic changes that are urgently necessary.
+Yet there is a long way to go to effect the kind of transformative and systemic changes that are urgently necessary.

 I hope you will find something on my site that will help you address this vital challenge within your own work or context.
 If you’re interested to dive into an introductory accessible guide to my work and ideas, please go straight to the ‘Key Ideas‘ section.